tony-waters/directory-to-text/README.md

 ---

+This script is designed to be altered to your own needs.
+Currently it works for my Java/Helm/Terraform needs.

 ## ⚠️ Security & Privacy

 This script will dump file contents into a single document.
 Be careful what you include, and where you pass it, and take advice if you are unsure about any of this stuff.